TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   class-specific versions for a number of 'generic' functions, perhaps most notably 'plot()' and 'summary()'.

-Some other terms you should know when looking at the residual plots:
+Here are two other terms you should familiarize yourself with in order to be able to better interpret residual plots:

-Leverage: is based solely on the explanatory/independent variables (the single variable `x` here).
+**Leverage**: is based solely on the explanatory/independent variables (the single variable `x` here).
 It is a measure of how far the `x` value for an observation is from the mean `x` value for the sample, normalized by the variability of `x` in the sample.
 In general, leverage greater than twice